thundercore/developers-portal/docs-en/referral-contract.md

 }
 ```

-In the line of `constructor() Referral (10000, 500, 1 days, true, [6000, 3000, 1000], [1, 10000])`, you might be confused what are those paramters mean.
-Pleasee see the explanation for the parameters below:
+In the line of `constructor() Referral (10000, 500, 1 days, true, [6000, 3000, 1000], [1, 10000])`.
+You may be confused what those paramters mean, thus please refer to the explanation for the parameters below:

 ```solidity
 Referral(decimals, referralBonus, secondsUntilInactive, onlyRewardActiveReferrers, levelRate, refereeBonusRateMap)